brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 brew update && brew install phantomjs
 ```

-### Run  commands from the behat test folder.

-The rest of the setup steps must be run from the test folder:
+### The rest of the setup steps must be run from the test folder.

 ```bash
 cd /Applications/MAMP/htdocs/loopduplicate/docroot/sites/default/behat-tests
 ```